Francisco Stockinger

 Francisco Alexandre Stockinger (August 7, 1919 in Traun, Austria – April 12, 2009 in Porto Alegre, Brazil), also known as Chico Stockinger, was an Austrian artist and naturalized Brazilian.
-Stockinger is known as one of the main Brazilian modern sculptors, but was also an active printmaker, photographer, cartoonist, and graphic artist.
+In addition to his sculpture, Stockinger was also an active printmaker, photographer, cartoonist, and graphic artist.
 Stockinger arrived in Brazil in 1921 and became a resident of São Paulo in 1929.
 Stockinger was chairman of the Francisco Lisboa Rio Grande do Sul Association for the Visual Arts (Associação Rio-Grandense de Artes Plásticas Francisco Lisboa) from 1957 to 1978.